-Our Purpose - The purpose of the Miss Maine’s Scholarship Program is to provide the young ladies of Maine an opportunity to win scholarship money and to further their personal growth and education.
+Our Purpose - The purpose of the Miss Maine’s Scholarship Program is to provide the young women of Maine an opportunity to win scholarship money and to further their personal growth and education.
 Within this forum, young women will be able to enhance their potential by sharpening their leadership, communication and public-speaking skills.
-Additionally, the program will enable contestants to develop poise, confidence and stage presence.
+Additionally, the program will enable candidates to develop poise, confidence and stage presence.
 With the inclusion of a talent performance, contestants will be afforded the opportunity to express their individuality and showcase their unique talents.

 Eligibility and Entrance Requirements

-* Contestants must meet age requirements as stated earlier.
-To be eligible she also must reside in Maine or be a full time student in Maine or be a full time employee in Maine.
+All candidates must reside in Maine or be a full time student in Maine or be a full time employee in Maine.

-* Contestants must meet character requirements as set forth by the Miss America Organization.
+Candidates must meet character requirements as set forth by the Miss America Organization.

-* Contestants must participate in all areas of competition.
+Candidates must participate in all areas of competition.

-* Admission tickets to the competition will be available beginning at pre-pageant clinic.
+Admission tickets to the competition will be available beginning at pre-pageant clinic.

-* Souvenir books with contestant photographs and program information will be available for purchase.
+Souvenir books with contestant photographs and program information will be available for purchase.

 Accommodations - Contestants may be housed and supervised by program officials during their stay.
 The program will provide lodging and meals associated with the competition.

 Scholarships - Scholarships are available at the local, state, and national levels based on placement in the competition.
-Additional scholarships are available to participating contestants and are awarded based on the application process.
+Additional scholarships are available to participating candidates and are awarded based on the application process.
 Scholarships are available but not limited to academics, community service, college majors (such as performing arts majors, medical majors, scholar-athlete, etc. Other awards are based on attitude/spirit of Miss America/Steven Jensen Memorial Award, Children’s Miracle Network Hospitals/Miracle Maker Award, etc. For more information, please check with the state office.

 The judges are instructed to consider a contemporary, youthful look for Miss Maine/Miss America that makes her relatable, relevant and an "A-list" celebrity in her own right.
 Her clothes should reflect her personality and style and make her comfortable and feel great (i.e. runway, red carpet) while symbolizing the character and class of Miss Maine/Miss America.